 While most travelers visit Naples specifically to eat pizza, savvy travelers explore a local cuisine, including pasta and desserts, that rivals some of the best in Europe and beyond.
-In fact, these foods combine to make Naples one of the best food cities in the world.
+In fact, these Napoli dishes combine to make Naples one of the best food cities in the world.

 There’s no right or wrong way to eat in Naples so long as you avoid tourist traps.
 The city is a mecca for food travelers who enjoy digging into a streetside snack as much as a relaxing during a three course meal.

 Eating Margherita Pizza in its homeland was our original motivation for visiting Naples in 2014.
 As we quickly learned during that initial trip and during a month-long visit in 2017, pizza is just the apex of a food mountain that challenges nearby Mt.
 Vesuvius in both breadth and scope.